sinclairzx81/smoke/packages/smoke-node/readme.md

 $ git clone git@github.com:sinclairzx81/smoke.git
 $ cd ./smoke
 $ npm install

 # start node | hub | workbench in watch mode.
 $ npm run bench
 ```

-This will start the workbench web application running Node client is accessible on `http://localhost:5000` and the Hub signalling server is running on `http://localhost:5001`.
+This will start the workbench web app running a smoke Node.
+The workbench is accessible on `http://localhost:5000` and the Hub signalling server is accessible on `http://localhost:5001`.

 <a name="Hubs"></a>
 ## Hubs